Skip to main content

 If you’re looking for a great source of extra nutrients for your dog’s dinner, you could always try one of our clinically-proven supplements!

-Our favorite supplement is called The One.
+Our favorite supplement is called The One/products/the-one.
 It features the best natural ingredients we could find: Antarctic Krill (an amazing source of Omega-3), egg membrane (for healthy skin), Taurine (for a strong heart), and Glucosamine (for restoring or maintaining bounce in the limbs).
 It’s designed as a complete supplement and brings your dog a host of extra benefits.
 Worth a try – plus you can depend on our money-back guarantee if you don’t notice a difference!